AidilMaula/chatlu/README.md

 **Description**

-I'm building a real-time chat application using Socket.io for real-time web applications and Node.js and Express for a server.
-Lastly, the application deployed on Heroku.
+This project will show a real-time chat application using Socket.io for real-time web applications.
+Node.js and Express as a server framework.
+Then, the application deployed on Heroku.

 **Tech stack**